Exploration Park in Katy, TX: Willow Fork Drainage District Beauty!

 A shaded pavilion with picnic tables is on site.
 There are no reservations for this space, so it is available on a first come, first serve basis.
 The landscaping consists of a wide variety of hearty native plants, dry creek bed areas with small pebble-type rocks and an assortment of larger stones used for climbing or as seating.

 Educational Signs and Play Areas

 The play areas are atypical.
 One green grassy area simulates the effects of an imagined huge raindrop causing ripples in the lawn.
 A variety of swings, slides and other interactive recreational items, some of which we have never previously seen, are located in this particular park.
 One example is the bridge when walked upon that makes musical sounds.
 There is a tower that is a focal point, and in which kids can learn things during playtime.

 It is a fun environment.
-There were many smiles upon faces of young and old alike on the day of our visit.
+There were many smiles upon the faces of young and old alike on the day of our visit.
 One note of caution however…there are water fountains but no restrooms on site.
 Also, no pets are allowed.

-Free parking is available in an adjacent area along a water diversion channel near Barker Reservoir across the street from Exploration Park.
+Free parking is available in an adjacent area along a water diversion channel near Barker Reservoir which is across the street from Exploration Park.
 We spotted several egrets, herons, and turtles plus a fisherman trying his luck in catching perhaps his dinner that evening.